Azure/iot-hub-device-update/docs/agent-reference/agent-core/agent-core-overview.md

 With the new extensibility model, Device Builder can implement a customized Update Content Handler that can deliver an update to one or more brown-field devices connected to the hub or host device.

-The following diagram demonstrates a high-level overview of Device Update Agent with the Custome Content Handler that can install updates on four connected devices.
+The following diagram demonstrates a high-level overview of Device Update Agent with the Custom Content Handler that can install updates on four connected devices.

 The [`Component Enumerator`](../multi-component-update/component-enumerator.md) (shown as Device Properties Provider), developed by Device Builder, can reports additional component information to IoT Hub Module Twin (e.g., per-component update result details)
 ![V7 Diagram](./images/som-update-diagram.png)